ACCESS NY Leadership Fellowship

 - Eligibility to partake in signature ACCESS overseas missions, including the ACCESS & API Kakehashi Trip to Japan and Allianz AJC Third Generation Initiative Berlin Trip

 After participation in ALEF, participants are encouraged to continue to stay involved in the ACCESS NY Marshall Society and to pursue future AJC leadership opportunities, such as joining the ACCESS NY board.

-Applications will open for the 2020-2021 cohort in May, 2020.
-If you have any questions or would like to learn more about the ACCESS Leadership Fellowship, please reach out to Brandon Pinsker, Assistant Director, ACCESS NY, at email@example.com.
+The application deadline for the 2020-2021 year is October 2nd, 2020.
+If you have any questions or would like to learn more about the ACCESS Leadership Fellowship, please reach out to Brandon Pinsker, Assistant Director, ACCESS NY, at firstname.lastname@example.org.